Botswana, Wildlife Tours

 Day 4

-After breakfast, your guide will drive you north east along the Khwai River where you will camp for the night along its bank.
+After breakfast, your guide will drive you north east along the Khwai River.
 Stop en route for a guided excursion in a mokoro.
 These traditional dugout boats are the best way to explore the waterways of the Okavango Delta; The lack of any engine noise meaning animals are less likely to get spooked and flee.
 Impressive numbers of hippo can be seen wallowing in the Khwai.
+Continue to your camp in Mababe.

 Day 5